 We know what an important role accommodation plays in the overall university experience, from being the place that students call home to providing the right kind of environment to make friends, study, cook and eat well, sleep well, and of course, have fun.

-In 2018 we will launch a programme specifically focused on enhancing student wellbeing, through tailored research and a subsequent programme for our iQ residents.
-We aim to involve charity and expert partners (Relate and SHOUT) we are confident that our wellbeing programme is and will continue to make a genuine difference to our residents.
+In 2019 we launched a campaign, Embrace the Unexpected, specifically focused on enhancing student wellbeing, through tailored research and a subsequent programme for our iQ residents.
+Working with our charity and expert partners (Relate and SHOUT) we are confident that our wellbeing programme is and will continue to make a genuine difference to our residents.

-Relate is the UK's largest provider of relationship support, and every year help over a million people – including young people – to strengthen and build relationships.
-We have commissioned a report from Relate to better understand how students are feeling and the impact that loneliness can have on some students and how to help them feel more connected.
+Relate is the UK's largest provider of relationship support, and in 2019 helped over two million people – including young people – to strengthen and build relationships.
+We commissioned and published a report with Relate to better understand the impact that loneliness can have on some students and how to help them feel more connected.

-We are really looking forward to getting this programme underway, and to understanding what we can do to help students get the most out of their time with us.
-It is our ambition to equip them for life in and beyond university by giving them the best tools and environment to develop and learn as young people.
-And we want to use our national reach, and the important part we play in students’ lives, to make a difference.
+Through this programme, we aim to equip students for life in and beyond university by giving them the best tools and environment to develop and learn as young people.
+And we want to use our national reach, and the important part we play in students’ lives, to make a positive difference.